IMSY-DKFZ/simpa/README.md

 ## Troubleshooting

-In this section, known problems are listed with their solutions:
+In this section, known problems are listed with their solutions (if available):

-1. Error reading hdf5-files when using k-Wave binaries:
+### 1. Error reading hdf5-files when using k-Wave binaries:

 If you encounter an error similar to:

-    `Error using h5readc`
+    Error using h5readc
-    `The filename specified was either not found on the MATLAB path or it contains unsupported characters.` Look up the solution in [this thread of the k-Wave forum](http://www.k-wave.org/forum/topic/error-reading-h5-files-when-using-binaries).
+    The filename specified was either not found on the MATLAB path or it contains unsupported characters.

+Look up the solution in [this thread of the k-Wave forum](http://www.k-wave.org/forum/topic/error-reading-h5-files-when-using-binaries).